We Featured in ITV’s TV Show, Million Pound Pawn

 Why did you become a pawnbroker?

-I joined Suttons and Robertsons when I was 18 as a trainee enjoyed my job so much that I am still with the same company.
+I joined Suttons and Robertsons when I was 18 as a trainee and enjoyed my job so much that I am still with the same company.

 Borrow Against Your Luxury Assets